AndyB-WHG/sim-setup-world/README.md

   [Go to the top](#table-of-contents)

 [Balsamiq](https://balsamiq.com/) was used to create the following wireframes.
 Three variations are provided as examples of differing screen size layouts, namely Mobile, Tablet and Desktop.
-'Extended' versions of the mobile and tablet wireframes are provided in order to show the full scrollable content post Stage 3.
+'Extended' versions of the mobile and tablet wireframes are provided in order to show the full scrollable content.

 ### Wire-frames
 Web browser view